zammad/zammad-user-documentation/extras/shared-drafts.rst

 --------

 Share drafts for new or existing tickets with other agents of your group.
-Load, modify and save an existing draft, e.g., as a QA process with colleagues.
+Load, modify and save an existing draft, e.g. as a QA process with colleagues.
-This feature is **optional**; if you don't see it in the menu, that means your administrator disabled this function.
-Administrators can learn more in our :admin-docs:`admin documentation </manage/groups/settings.html>`.
+This feature is optional.
+If you don't see it in the menu, that means your administrator disabled this function.
+Administrators can learn more in the :admin-docs:`group settings section in the admin documentation </manage/groups/settings.html>`.

-.. hint:: **🤓 Let's be clear up front**

-   Zammad technically has two draft functions:
+.. hint:: Zammad technically has two draft functions:

-      * Shared drafts (allow others to load the draft)
+   - Shared drafts (allow others to load the draft)
-      * User drafts
+   - User drafts

-   | Every time you change a ticket's field, Zammad will save this in your
+   Every time you change a ticket's field, Zammad will save this in your personal draft.
-     personal draft.
 You then can share this as a shared draft if you want to.
-     User drafts are *always* available!
+   User drafts are always available!

 Handling Drafts
 ---------------